Global phase diagram of two-dimensional dirty hyperbolic Dirac liquids

 where $\ket{i}$ is the site-localized Wannier wavefunction, and $\ket{E_j}$ is the eigenstate with energy $E_j$.
 The typical DOS over a $p$-gon from the $n$th generation is defined as

-During the computation of $\rho^{n}_{\rm typ} (E)$, we usually compute 8192 Chebyshev moments and average over 60 independent disorder realizations as it is not a self-averaging quantity.
+During the computation of $\rho^{n}_{t} (E)$, not a self-averaging quantity, we usually compute 6144 or 12288 Chebyshev moments and average over 60 independent disorder realizations.
 Computation of Chebyshev moments is always augmented by the Jackson kernel to minimize the Gibbs oscillations.
 We compute typical DOS in each generation of $\{10,3\}$ lattices to scrutinize the role of the large number of boundary sites.
-We also compute the scaling of the \emph{average} typical DOS, defined as $\rho_{t}(E)=\sum^{n_{t}}_{n=1} \rho^{n}_{t} (E)/n_{\rm tot}$.
-On $\{ 6,3\}$ lattices, $\rho_{t}(E) \equiv \rho^{n}_{t} (E)$, which is insensitive to the location of the hexagon.
+We also compute the \emph{average} typical DOS, defined as $\rho_{t}(E)=\sum^{n_{t}}_{n=1} \rho^{n}_{t} (E)/[n_{\rm tot}-1]$.
+On $\{ 6,3\}$ lattices with PBC, $\rho_{t}(E) \equiv \rho^{n}_{t} (E)$, which is insensitive to the location of the hexagon.